-As always, look for areas you can further customize the customer onboarding process according to the data you have, such as gender, to deliver a more personalized experience.
+As always, look for areas you can further customize the customer segmentation and the whole onboarding process according to the data you have, such as gender or other relevant demographics to deliver a more personalized experience.

 Loyal customers are the best customers you have: no recurring acquisition costs, only revenue.

 However, you have to treat them well so that they feel valued and appreciated and don’t become lapsed purchasers.
 The first step to a better relationship with your loyal customers is identifying them.
 For this, you can analyze your data to see when customers become loyal, how many purchases they make before they lapse, or just decide that after the third purchase you treat your customer as a loyal one—where you want to start is up to you.